 A portion of the NB Timberlands' sales of spruce and fir sawlogs and pulpwood are directed towards the lumber mill and pulp and paper mill owned by Twin Rivers, making Twin Rivers Acadian's largest customer.
 Twin Rivers acquired certain property and assets from Fraser Papers in April 2010, including fibre supply agreements with Acadian.
+On December 2, 2022, Twin Rivers announced that a definitive agreement had been reached to sell its lumber mill in Plaster Rock, New Brunswick to Groupe Lebel.
+Acadian expects that the Fibre Supply Agreement between Twin Rivers and Acadian will not be significantly impacted as the Plaster Rock mill continues to require supply of sawlogs.
+However, there is no assurance that the sales volumes from Acadian to Twin Rivers or the Plaster Rock lumber mill will not change as a result of the lumber mill sale to Groupe Lebel or otherwise.

-Approximately 18% and 21% of Acadian's total sales for the years ended December 31, 2021, and December 31, 2020, respectively, were derived from sales to facilities owned by Twin Rivers.
+Approximately 21% and 18% of Acadian's total sales for the years ended December 31, 2022, and December 31, 2021, respectively, were derived from sales to facilities owned by Twin Rivers.